Opinion: A time for change

 Working from home won’t be enough to turn things around.

 There are lots of practical ways to put your business on the path to sustainability.
-Check out our list on p.
-20. And realize going sustainable isn’t altruistic — it makes good business sense.
+And realize going sustainable isn’t altruistic — it makes good business sense.

 Forbes reported earlier this year that nine out of 10 executives think sustainability is important but only 60 percent of companies have a sustainability strategy.
 Additionally, 66 percent of consumers would spend more for a product if it came from a sustainable brand, Nielsen studies show, and 81 percent of global consumers feel strongly that companies should help improve the environment.